lab1092/blender-manual_ja/manual/basics/default_scene.rst

    | Mode:     All modes
    | Menu:     :menuselection:`File --> Save Startup File`
-   | Hotkey:   :kbd:`ctrl-u`
+   | Hotkey:   :kbd:`Ctrl-U`

-When you start Blender or start a new project with the menu entry :menuselection:`File --> New` or using the shortcut :kbd:`ctrl-N`, a new Scene is created from the default Scene stored in the Blender install directory and it includes the default :guilabel:`User Preferences`.
+When you start Blender or start a new project with the menu entry :menuselection:`File --> New` or using the shortcut :kbd:`Ctrl-N`, a new Scene is created from the default Scene stored in the Blender install directory and it includes the default *User Preferences*.
 This default Scene could instead be another . blend file stored outside of Blender's default install directory.
 You can save user preferences to the default Scene that comes with Blender,